amnesiiac/amnesiiac.github.io/_posts/2024-07-03-terminal-timeclock.md

 categories: "2024"
 tags:
   - terminal
+  - todo
 ---

-some mplementations of tui timeclock for linux tty.
+some implementations of tui timeclock for linux tty.

+get the final workable version of timeclock + crontab to trigger every 5min check for the idle time, if the idle time is exceed certain value for certain tty, then trigger the foreground timeclock on it. if the idle time is not exceed the limit, then do nothing.

 <hr>